For partners subscribed to Enterprise plans.

 - Ensure your users are provisioned in OneLogin, with exactly the same email address as their IT Glue account.
 We don’t create user accounts under SSO.

-- Before turning this feature on, sign in to IT Glue twice - once in a regular browser window and once in a incognito/private window.
-This is to ensure that you are still signed in to your account if you get locked out of your account in the other window.
+- Before turning this feature on, log into IT Glue twice - once in a regular browser window and once in a incognito/private window.
+This is to ensure that you are still logged into your account if you get locked out of your account in the other window.

 OneLogin for IT Glue works the way it does for other sites and apps.
-In other words, a user signs in once to have automatic access to IT Glue and many other applications such as email, your CRM, and so on without having to sign in separately to those services.
+In other words, a user logs in once to have automatic access to IT Glue and many other applications such as email, your CRM, and so on without having to log in separately to those services.

 - In OneLogin, go to Add Apps page and search for and click on IT Glue.

 - Click Save to add the app to your Company Apps and display additional configuration tabs.

 - On the Configuration tab, enter your IT Glue subdomain in the field provided.
 For example, if your IT Glue account URL is "mycompany.itglue.com, then you would enter mycompany.
 If you have an EU-hosted IT Glue account, then you would enter mycompany.eu in the field.

 - On the SSO tab, copy the three URLs (Issuer, SAML 2.0 Endpoint, SLO Endpoint) that are displayed on this screen.

 - Next, click on View Details which appears under the X.509 Certificate field.
 On this page, copy the SHA-1 Fingerprint string and the X.509 Certificate.